In Australia it's estimated that 45 per cent of people will experience a mental health condition in their lifetime. That's nearly half the population.

 We're grateful these celebrities, are shining a spotlight on depression and anxiety by boldly sharing their personal experiences with mental health.
 Because every word counts when it comes to a conversation that may save a life.

-"I shatter a little bit when I think people don’t like me," she said.
+"I shatter a little bit when I think people don't like me," The Good Place star said.

 "I compensate by being very bubbly all the time.
 It really hurts my feelings when I'm not liked.
 And I know that's not very healthy and I fight it all the time."